-FIRST T SEMESTER SECO!
-ND SEMESTEI
+FIRST SEMESTER SECON D SEMESTER

 MAH 101 PLB 115

 PLB 111 PLB 116

 PLB 112 PLB 117

 PLB 113 PLB 118

 PLB 114

-RADIOLOGIC TECHNOLOGY (RAD)
+RADIOLOGIC TECHNOLOGY (RAD) (Wallace Campus)

-(Wallace Campus)

 The Radiologic Technology program is designed to provide the student with clinical and didactic training in producing and processing radiographs, essential for a radiologist's accurate interpretation of the human anatomy on x-ray film and/or digital imaging systems.
+The program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) and is recognized by The American Registry of Radiologic Technologists (ARRT).
+Graduates of the program are eligible to attempt the certification examination of the ARRT.